theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/mandatory/index.rst

 Mandatories steps
 -----------------

-Whatever the methodology (manually or via Docker) you have chosen to install the product, the following prerequisites must be done.
+Whatever the methodology chosen (manually or via Docker) to install the product, the following prerequisistes must be done :

 .. toctree::
    :titlesonly: